conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 ## Local and External Service Accounts

-In the Gateway, you can define two types of Service Accounts:
+In Gateway, you can define two types of Service Accounts:
-- **Local Service Accounts**: The Gateway generates the password for the Service Account you asked it to create.
+- **Local Service Accounts**: Gateway generates the password for the Service Account you asked it to create.
 These credentials can then be shared with clients for authentication.
-- **External Service Accounts**: The Gateway declares a Service Account mapped to an existing service account that is already managed by your OIDC identity provider or mTLS certificate.
+- **External Service Accounts**: Gateway declares a Service Account mapped to an existing service account that is already managed by your OIDC identity provider or mTLS certificate.

 Each [Service Account](/gateway/reference/resources-reference/#gatewayserviceaccount) is stored in an internal topic, `_conduktor_gateway_usermappings`, and includes a **name** (used when applying ACLs and interceptors) and an associated **Virtual Cluster**.
 By default, this is set to `passthrough`.